JujuAdams/Chatterbox/docs/3.0/reference-variables.md

 |`name` |string  |Variable to set as a constant|
 |`value`|any     |Value to set the variable to |

-Equivalent to the `<<constant>>` action in YarnScript.
+Equivalent to the `<<constant>>` action in ChatterScript.
 Setting a Chatterbox variable as a constant causes it to behave differently to a "standard" variable:

-1. Constants cannot have their value set using either `ChatterboxVariableSet()` or the YarnScript `<<set>>` action.
+1. Constants cannot have their value set using either `ChatterboxVariableSet()` or the ChatterScript `<<set>>` action.
 2. Constants will not be exported or imported using `ChatterboxVariablesExport()` or `ChatterboxVariablesImport()`.

 Chatterbox constants can still have their value read by `ChatterboxVariableGet()` and can be found using `ChatterboxVariableFind()`.

-?> Whilst Chatterbox and YarnScript don't require any particular naming convention, we encourage the use of `SCREAMING_SNAKE_CASE` for constant names.
+?> Whilst Chatterbox and ChatterScript don't require any particular naming convention, we encourage the use of `SCREAMING_SNAKE_CASE` for constant names.

 &nbsp;